Seth Moulton: Military career

 During the 2003 invasion of Iraq, Moulton led one of the first infantry platoons to enter Baghdad.
 He served a total of four tours of duty in Iraq from 2003 to 2008.
 Moulton took part in the 2003 Battle of Nasiriyah, leading a platoon that cleared a hostile stronghold.
-In that action, he went to the aid of a Marine wounded by friendly fire, and for his actions he was awarded the Navy and Marine Corps Medal for valor.
-Moulton was active in combat against insurgent forces in Iraq, including the 2004 Battle of Najaf against the militia of Muqtada al-Sadr.
+In that action, he went to the aid of a Marine wounded by friendly fire, and for his actions was awarded the Navy and Marine Corps Commendation Medal for valor.(official, visible citation needed) Moulton was active in combat against insurgent forces in Iraq, including the 2004 Battle of Najaf against the militia of Muqtada al-Sadr.
 Over two days, he "fearlessly exposed himself to enemy fire" as his platoon was pinned down under heavy fire and then directed the supporting fire that repelled the attack.
 He received the Bronze Star Medal for his actions in this battle.

 In 2008, during Moulton's fourth tour of duty in Iraq, General David Petraeus requested that he be assigned to work as a special liaison with tribal leaders in Southern Iraq.
 After that tour, Moulton was discharged from the Marine Corps with the rank of captain.